-- (b) Part-time employees covered by The Modesto Bee's full-time health insurance plan, as described in Section 22.1, who were covered prior to April 1, 1999, shall be grandfathered with that benefit and eligible for coverage as long as they fulfill the requirements set forth in the prior agreement. - (c) On-call and part-time employees not covered by (b) above shall be eligible for coverage under The Modesto Bee's Part-Time medical plan, provided that they work an average of at least 20 hours per week a year. - 22.6 The Company may change or eliminate the medical insurance plan and/or its terms and conditions applicable to employees covered by (c) above.
+- (b)On-call and part time employees will be eligible for coverage in accordance with the Federal Affordable Care Act - 22.6 The Company may change or eliminate the medical insurance plan and/or its terms and conditions applicable to employees covered by (c) above.
 The Company shall contribute each month toward the premium cost of the part-time insurance package on behalf of the part-time bargaining unit employees the same amount which the Publisher contributes each month toward the premium cost of the total insurance package on behalf of non-union part-time employees.
 The Company may change the amount of its premium contribution on behalf of such part-time bargaining unit employees without bargaining with the Guild so long as any such changes are equally applicable to such non-union part-time employees.
 The Company's contributions shall at all times be expressed in dollar amounts and not in percentages. - 22.7 The cost of providing the insurance set forth in (c) above shall be borne by the Company and the individual employee.
-The employee shall pay each month the difference between the cost of the insurance package under which the employee is covered and the amount which, the Company contributes as set forth above.
-The employee's service credit shall be determined as of October 1 of each plan year.
+The employee shall pay each month the difference between the cost of the insurance package under which the employee is covered and the amount which the Company contributes as set forth above.
+The employee's service credit shall be determined each plan year.